Twitter Thinks Fashion Nova Is Trolling Kim Kardashian-West

 Uh oh.
 It looks like Fashion Nova might have knocked off Kim Kardashian-West again.
-On Monday, Kardashian-West announced that a new Skims cozy collection was live via Instagram, and within an hour, Fashion Nova uploaded a photo sharing that their own cozy collection was for sale.
+On Monday, Kardashian-West announced that a new Skims cosy collection was live via Instagram, and within an hour, Fashion Nova uploaded a photo sharing that their own cosy collection was for sale.

 Advertisement